devtahmid/Pharmacy-Management-System/README.md

 # Pharmacy-Management-System
-Pharmacy Management System in PHP with access levels for customer, pharmacist, and administrator
+Pharmacy Management System in PHP with access levels for customer, pharmacist, and administrator.